Wheat: Crop development

 Wheat normally needs between 110 and 130 days between sowing and harvest, depending upon climate, seed type, and soil conditions.
 Optimal crop management requires that the farmer have a detailed understanding of each stage of development in the growing plants.
-In particular, spring fertilizers, herbicides, fungicides, and growth regulators are typically applied only at specific stages of plant development.
+In particular, spring fertilisers, herbicides, fungicides, and growth regulators are typically applied only at specific stages of plant development.
 For example, it is currently recommended that the second application of nitrogen is made when the ear (not visible at this stage) is about 1 cm in size (Z31 on Zadoks scale).
 Knowledge of stages is important to identify periods of higher risk from the climate.
 Farmers benefit from knowing when the 'flag leaf' (last leaf) appears, as it represents about 75% of photosynthesis during the grain filling period, and so should be preserved from disease or insect attacks to ensure a good yield.
 Several systems exist to identify crop stages, with the Feekes and Zadoks scales being the most widely used.
 Each scale describes successive stages reached by the crop during the season.
 For example, the stage of pollen formation from the mother cell, and the stages between anthesis and maturity, are vulnerable to high temperatures, made worse by water stress.